LogikBlitz/XcodeSnippets/README.md

 * Clone the code snippets
 * If you want to install all snippets use the bundle:
 `$ xcodesnippets install-bundle [path-to-snippet-bundle]`
-* If you want to install each snippet explicetely use:
+* If you want to install each snippet explicitly use:
 `$ xcodesnippets install [path-to-snippet-file]`